Nasiha20/Garbage-Classification-System/README.md

 # Garbage-Classification-System

-CNN model to clasify trash into different categories.
+A CNN model to clasify images of trash into different categories.
+For enhanced end user experience, a Flask application is built.

-Flask app for end user.

-Demo video available
+Demo video available that explains the working of the application.

+Python Libraries Used:
+- Numpy
+- Keras